Stock events for Prairie Operating Co. (PROP)

 PROP’s Geographic footprint

-Prairie Operating Co.'s operations are concentrated in the oil and liquids-rich Denver-Julesburg (DJ) Basin in Colorado, focusing on unconventional reservoirs in the Niobrara and Codell formations.
-The company maintains its headquarters in Houston, Texas.
+Prairie Operating Co.'s assets and operations are concentrated in the oil and liquids-rich regions of the Denver-Julesburg Basin, specifically in rural Weld County, Colorado, focusing on the Niobrara and Codell formations.
+The company is headquartered in Houston, Texas.

 PROP Corporate Image Assessment